$20 off ANY course with code MAR23

 “TEFL” stands for “teaching English as a foreign language.”
-It is a particular discipline under the broader English education umbrella, referencing English instruction provided to non-native-English-speaking students, usually in foreign countries.
+It is often used to refer to English instruction provided to non-native-English-speaking students, usually in foreign countries.

 Because most English teachers of non-native-English-speaking students don’t have degrees in education, earning a TEFL certification demonstrates to employers that job applicants have received specialized training in the ESL discipline.